stakewise/multiproof/README.md

 ### Leaf ordering

-Each leaf of a merkle tree can be proven individually.
+Each leaf of a Merkle tree can be proven individually.
 The relative ordering of leaves is mostly irrelevant when the only objective is to prove the inclusion of individual leaves in the tree.
 Proving multiple leaves at once is however a little bit more difficult.

 This library proposes a mechanism to prove (and verify) that sets of leaves are included in the tree.
 These "multiproofs" can also be verified onchain using the implementation available in `@openzeppelin/contracts`.
 This mechanism requires the leaves to be ordered respective to their position in the tree.
 For example, if the tree leaves are (in hex form) `[ 0xAA...AA, 0xBB...BB, 0xCC...CC, 0xDD...DD]`, then you'd be able to prove `[0xBB...BB, 0xDD...DD]` as a subset of the leaves, but not `[0xDD...DD, 0xBB...BB]`.